 A microservice is a type of software architecture that enables structuring an application as a collection of weakly associated or independently deployable services.
 This approach provides the agility needed to meet rapid changes in market demands and advances in technology.

 As the name implies, microservices are highly modularized and allow for easy scaling and development.
-Each service is independently built, tested, deployed, and managed with its own lifecycle and different programming language – all working together as a cohesive system.
+Each service is independently built, tested, deployed, and managed with its own lifecycle and different programming languages – all working together as a cohesive system.

 Benefits of Microservices for a Business